• Skip to primary navigation

 There are lots of different brands of molasses to choose from, and they vary in taste.
 Some brands have a stronger flavor, are more bitter, etc.

-I prefer mild-tasting molasses.
-And I would not recommend using blackstrap molasses for baking.
+I prefer mild-tasting molasses and would not recommend using blackstrap molasses for baking.

 Mild-flavored Brer rabbit molasses is good for cookies.
 Although I tend to use whatever I have on hand.
 And sometimes I add a bit of light syrup to produce a milder flavor.

 King syrup is technically syrup and not molasses.
-But I like to use it for baking shoofly pies, etc. And sometimes I'll use it for cookies as well.
+But I like to use it for baking shoofly pies, molasses crinkle cookies, etc. Most times I use a combination of King Syrup and Golden Barrel baking molasses (one of my favorites) to create a beautifully light molasses flavor.

 Two different kinds of molasses I used

-So I googled it to see if I could use raw ginger and sure enough.
-You need to use more of it, but I zested ginger root into my batter, and you can't tell the difference.
+So I googled it, to see if I could use raw ginger, and sure enough.
+You need to use a bit more of it, but I zested ginger root into my batter, and you can't tell the difference.

 I love making these ginger cookies for Christmas as they are a wonderful and tasty addition to cookie platters.